Jeks042/ML-Model-Deployment/README.md

 # ML-Model-Deployment

-Iris Flower Predictor using Flask
+Iris Flower Predictor using Flask on Heroku